Pickr vs Ashby: An Honest Comparison From Someone Who Built One of Them

 Ashby's pricing has a visibility problem.
 The Foundations plan is published at $400/month.
 What is not published: Full analytics (the reason most people buy Ashby) requires Plus tier — custom quote only, requires a sales call.
 AI Notetaker is a paid add-on, not included in base.
 Advanced Scheduling Automation is a paid add-on.
 Email lookups capped at 200/month on Foundations.
 Per-employee true-ups as headcount grows mid-contract.

-EUR 149/seat/month (Starter).
-EUR 249/seat/month (Pro).
-Every AI feature included.
+EUR 199/seat/month (Starter).
+EUR 299/seat/month (Pro).
+AI included on every plan.
 No add-ons for core functionality.
 No custom quote required.
 Monthly billing available.

 For a 3-recruiter team: Pickr Pro is EUR 747/month.
 Ashby Foundations is $400/month base, before any add-ons or Plus upgrade.
 The gap widens as you add AI features.